-PowerLine/StarMark Series - The Company's standard PowerLine and StarMark laser marking products consist of a range of lasers with output power from 2 watts to 120 watts with a galvo-head, a personal computer with state-of-the-art processor and Rofin's proprietary VisualLaserMarker and LaserCAD software.
+PowerLine/StarMark Series - The Company's standard PowerLine and StarMark laser marking products consist of a range of lasers with output power from 2 watts to 100 watts with a galvo-head, a personal computer with state-of-the-art processor and Rofin's proprietary VisualLaserMarker and LaserCAD software.
 The modular design of the PowerLine and StarMark markers with 19" components enable the customers to order the most suitable configuration for their production processes or systems (e.g. OEM-customers may order the laser head and 19" modules, for easy integration into the system specified by the end-user).
 The PowerLine and StarMark solid-state lasers incorporate either diode modules or a dual or single lamp ceramic cavity design using "longlife" lamps both of which result in higher output power (and therefore higher marking speeds), higher energy efficiency (and therefore reduced operating costs), high beam quality (and therefore constant and reliable marking quality), and longer service intervals.
 New-generation, completely air-cooled solutions ensure further increase in efficiency in addition to a compact size.
+PowerLine marking products are also available with fiber lasers with an output power of 20 watts (PowerLine F 20).
 The Company's proprietary VisualLaserMarker and LaserCAD software provide customers with a user-friendly software environment that allows them to select fonts, import graphics, preview marking and control all laser parameters and job programs.
-If requested, PowerLine marking products can also be equipped with low-power fiber lasers.
 Special options and accessories include a double marking head allowing speeds of up to 1,200 characters per second in certain applications (most notably marking of integrated circuits), as well as beam-switching and -splitting options for marking of products in multiple production lines using a single laser.
-Their main application - among a wide variety of possible applications - is the marking of plastics and smart cards in the semiconductor and electronics industries.
+Their main application - among a wide variety of possible applications - is marking in the semiconductor and electronics industries.

-MultiScan VS - This vector scanning marker utilizes a 100 watts sealed-off CO_2 laser and features the ability to mark components that are moving at high speeds.
+MultiScan VS - This vector scanning marker utilizes a 100 watts sealed-off CO2 laser and features the ability to mark components that are moving at high speeds.
 The main application is the marking of consumer goods in the packaging industry.

-LabelMarker E - This stand-alone laser based system is Rofin's state-of-the art solution when it comes to high demands concerning speed and reliability in the process of label marking.
-The LabelMarker E ensures high efficiency and a short marking time due to an integrated, powerful laser.
-As an elaborate all-in-one solution, the LabelMarker E is compact and comfortable.
-This laser system with the safety class 1 can be used in any production area without additional safety requirements.
+LabelMarker Advanced - This stand alone, laser-based system is Rofin's state-of-the art solution when it comes to high demands concerning speed and reliability in the process of label marking.
+The LabelMarker Advanced ensures high efficiency and a short marking time due to an integrated, powerful laser.
+As a comprehensive all-in-one solution, the LabelMarker Advanced is compact and comfortable.
+This laser system with a class 1 safety rating can be used in any production area without additional safety requirements.

-LabelMarker Compact - This all-in-one desktop label marker combines performance and flexibility on virtually any conventional label material.
+LabelMarker Compact - This all-in-one desktop label marker combines performance and flexibility with the ability to mark virtually any conventional label material.
 The user interface with an integrated, comfortable touch panel provides for routine operation and the selection of pre-defined marking layouts.
 The LabelMarker Compact operates with efficient and low-maintenance thermoelectric cooling.
 It requires no external water supply and can be connected to any power outlet from 110 V to 240 V. A network interface is available for integration into production control networks.

 EasyMark II - The EasyMark II is a class 1 transportable desktop device.
-The 100 V - 240 V connection and an integrated cooling based on thermo-electrical technology guarantee quick and easy initial operation.
+The 110 V to 230 V connection and integrated cooling based on thermo-electrical technology guarantee quick and easy initial operation.
 The EasyMark offers a program-controlled z axis and a rotary axis which can optionally be integrated.
 An aluminum T-slot plate facilitates mounting of customer-specific work piece carriers.
 Processing of work pieces of different size and shape is thus possible.